Experts offer ways to move beyond mere management to be a positive force within your organization

 The slow roll can be discouraging, but it should not be unexpected.
 "Realistically, there's no way I can motivate everyone, but that's OK as long as I motivate people who can make the difference," McFarland said.

 Fletcher said his strategy is to identify "zealots," people on the management team who understand the benefits of the proposed changes.
-They offer both buy-in and leadership within the
+They offer both buy-in and leadership within the organization.

 Fletcher has hired several consultants to help engineer the reorganization in Utah.
 Their role, though, is to coach, not to lead.